Lleyton Hewitt: 2011: Surgery and out of Top 100

-Hewitt then played in the 2011 BNP Paribas Open, an ATP World Tour Masters 1000 event.
-His first-round opponent was Chinese Taipei's Lu Yen-Hsun.
-This was the second time in a row the two had played each other in the first round, and he suffered a shock defeat.
+At 2011 BNP Paribas Open, he lost in round one to Lu Yen-hsun.
 This was to be Hewitt's last event on the ATP Tour for over three months after he underwent surgery on his left foot.
 He made his comeback at the 2011 Gerry Weber Open in Halle, Germany, where he returned as defending champion.
-He was originally scheduled to face top seed Roger Federer in the opening round.
-However, the Swiss withdrew after reaching the final of the French Open.
-Hewitt therefore took on an alternate from Argentina, Leonardo Mayer and came through the match comfortably.
-In the second round, he played Andreas Seppi and defeated him.
-However, Hewitt's reign as champion of Halle came to an end at the hands of home favourite Philipp Kohlschreiber, when the Australian went down in straight sets.
+Hewitt's reign as champion of Halle came to an end at the hands of home favourite Philipp Kohlschreiber, when the Australian went down in straight sets.
 During this match, Hewitt turned his ankle when he came in to the net to try to reach a net cord ball.
 The following week, Hewitt had to retire during a first round match at the Aegon International against Olivier Rochus.
 This was a result of the niggling ankle injury he had picked up at Halle the week before.

 Hewitt came into Wimbledon with doubts over his fitness and condition and was unseeded in the 2011 Wimbledon Championships draw.
-Hewitt faced Kei Nishikori of Japan in the first round and won in four close sets.
-In the second round, Hewitt faced fifth seed Robin Söderling.
-Hewitt won the first set in a tiebreak and the second set.
-Söderling fought back to take the match in five sets.
+Hewitt faced Kei Nishikori in the first round and won in four sets.
+In the second round, Hewitt lost to fifth seed Robin Söderling in five sets.

-Hewitt's next tournament was the 2011 Atlanta Tennis Championships, an ATP World Tour 250 event and first event on the US hard-court swing.
-Hewitt won his first-round match against the American qualifier Phillip Simmonds in straight sets to advance to the second round.
-He went on to lose his second round encounter against the American qualifier Rajeev Ram.
+At the 2011 Atlanta Tennis Championships, Hewitt beat Phillip Simmonds in straight sets.
+He lost his second round encounter against the American qualifier Rajeev Ram.
 After this defeat, Hewitt who had been scheduled to play in Los Angeles the following week, opted not to take up the offer of a wildcard and withdrew from the event to recover from his foot injury.
 He then was offered a wild card to play at the 2011 US Open, but was unable to play due to foot injury which ended his season.